-WARNING: The test page is enabled by default.
-However, you need to disable it in a production environment to avoid a potential security risk.
-For details, see the instructions provided for the Role Service in "Disabling the Test Page" on page 520.
+WARNING: The test page is disabled by default.
+Since some of the methods allow data to be updated, the test page presents a potential security vulnerability and should not be allowed in a production environment.
+For details on enabling the test page, see the instructions provided for the Role Service in "Enabling the Test Page" on page 529.